assimalign/azure-bicep-common/README.md

 1. All modules are referenced by folder and **NOT by container registry path**.
 This is so that each module has it's own life cycle.
 Meaning if one module in a repository changes it doesn't effect the module referencing it in another repository.
-2. All modules **SHOULD** be created per ARM API Route (Azure Resource Management APIs).
-For example, if d
+2. All modules **SHOULD** represent a literal segment in each ARM API route.

 ## Folder Structure
 Every Bicep module should be placed in a folder with the name of the Resource Provider in azure as well as a version folder for the module.
 The version folder will be parsed and used as the tag to be attached to the container registry repository when deployed.

 ## JSON Schemas
 When a bicep module is created there should be a corresponding JSON Schema that helps with validation.
-This will help guid the user to input the correct parameters.
+This will help guide the user to input the correct parameters.

 ## Token Replacements